getredash/redash/README.md

 ## Reporting Bugs and Contributing Code

 * Want to report a bug or request a feature?
 Please open [an issue](https://github.com/getredash/redash/issues/new).
 * Want to help us build **_Redash_**?
 Fork the project, edit in a [dev environment](https://redash.io/help-onpremise/setup/setting-up-development-environment-using-vagrant.html), and make a pull request.
 We need all the help we can get!
+Check out our [Contribute file](CONTRIBUTING.md) for more.

+Note that all interactions with redash are subject to the Contributor Covenant [Code of Conduct](CODE_OF_CONDUCT.md).

 ## License